 We need to be intentional in managing our energy, both physical and emotional.
 If you’re not getting proper rest and fueling your body with the right nutrients, then you’re not helping your body recover all the lost energy.
 We have to make sure that we’re treating our body well so it can function and serve well.

 Maintaining a positive environment and attitude is important too.
 Negative interactions drain the energy from us.
 But positivity is a deposit – it’s an energizer.
 Be the thermostat and set a positive environment for yourself and others around you.

 Brain research says that you can get more accomplished if you isolate and focus on one thing at a time.
 Some people are gifted with high focus and they can just zone into one thing.
 But most of us have to help ourselves to do that.
 One of the ways I can help to do that is to turn off electronic notifications to minimize distractions.
 Also, I set a time limit to focus on the task at hand.
 If you don’t give your brain space and time to rest or drink enough water to keep the brain fresh, you’re doing more withdrawing that you are depositing.
 If you want to have great focus restrict distractions and schedule breaks to refresh.

 Budgeting life is much more than finances – it’s the more important things too.
 You have only 168 hours to steward your purpose and relationships this week.
-Be intentional this week about planning your deposits for your time, energy and focus and you’ll find that you’re return will be worth your investment.
+Be intentional this week about planning your deposits for your time, energy and focus, and you’ll find that your return will be worth your investment.